mongodb/specifications/source/unified-test-format/unified-test-format.rst

 test
 ~~~~

 Test case consisting of a sequence of operations to be executed.
-The test may
-optionally include configuration directives and event/outcome assertions.

 The structure of each document is as follows: